Home > Reporting > Filtering your reports

 Filter Operators

-• IS EMPTY – there is no value in the field
+• IS EMPTY — the field contains no value

-• IS NOT EMPTY – there is some value in the field
+• IS NOT EMPTY — the field contains a value

 Data Type Description Common OperatorsReal-world Example